tylerpeterson/dotfiles/installers.md

 * Unclutter from **SetApp**.
 CTRL+SHIFT+SPACE -> "Unclutter".
 Let it install.
 Open the preferences and set the file and note locations to `~/Dropbox/Not Apps/Unclutter-Patrujo`
 * [OmniGraffle](https://www.omnigroup.com/download/) Download latest Pro version.
 Install.
 Use for making sweet, sweet diagrams.
 * [OmniOutliner](https://www.omnigroup.com/download/) Download latest Pro version.
 Install.
 Use for awesome outlines, especially for Calibration meeting.
+* PopClip: `brew install --cask popclip` -- For easily copying and processing highlighted text.
+Make sure to integrate with TextSoap from SetApp.

 ## SetApp Apps